alex-ball/swc-demo-sandbox/README.md

     This installs a couple of Mars pictures (source: NASA/JPL/Cornell) as `~/Pictures/sky/mars.jpg` and `~/Pictures/surface/mars.jpg` in case you
     would rather use these than random binary files.

+The technical difficulties associated with accessing Jupyter Lab or RStudio inside a Linux Container means this is more trouble than it is worth: run these lessons directly on your computer.

 ## Using the image for teaching